Modern Slavery Act Statement

 Who we are

-The Virgin Care Group provides more than 400 frontline health and social care services, predominantly on behalf of the National Health Service and on behalf of Local Authorities across the country.
+The Virgin Care Group provides more than 400 frontline health and social care services, partnering with the National Health Service and local authorities across England.
 The organisation employs approximately 7,000 people.

 Our supply chains

 Our supply chain includes professional services providers, NHS Trusts, NHS Foundation Trusts, social enterprises, medical equipment suppliers and office equipment suppliers.
-As a consequence of the nature of our business the vast majority of spend is on medical consumables; around 80% of our annual procurement spend is with NHS Supply Chain, a Government-commissioned supplier service, and more than 99% is with companies based in the UK and Europe.
+As a consequence of the nature of our business the vast majority of spend is on medical consumables; around 50% of our annual procurement spend is with NHS Supply Chain Limited, a company owned by the UK Government’s Secretary of State for Health and Social Care, and more than 99% is with companies based in the UK and Europe.

-We share the majority of our supply chain with the state-operated NHS, and all organisations supplying the NHS are subject to the NHS Code of Conduct on Ethics and Labour.
+We share the majority of our supply chain with the state-operated NHS, and all organisations supplying the NHS are subject to the NHS Code of Conduct on Ethics and Labour, which includes aspects looking at preventing modern slavery.
 As an NHS supplier ourselves, we are also subject to this code.
+We are aware that in 2021, the Department of Health and Social Care will publish a Modern Slavery Statement which will include details of the measures being taken through the NHS Supply Chain and we will review this as part of our revised statement.

-We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We consider that modern slavery and human trafficking are completely unacceptable whether they are in our supply chain or any other part of our business, and the communities where we work.
 We regularly review our policies and procedures in order to ensure we have effective systems which lessen the risk of modern slavery and human trafficking taking place anywhere in our supply chains.

 We have anti-slavery and trafficking provisions contained within our procurement policy which set out our approach to ensuring our supply chain does not contain modern slavery and our Safeguarding and Whistleblowing policies provide colleagues with guidance on how to report their concerns.